edreyer/workflow/Readme.md

 ##### CompositionError

-- **Purpose**: Represents errors in the composition or orchestration of workflows
+- **Purpose**: Represents errors in the composition or orchestration of workflows, including type validation failures
-- **When to use**: When there are issues in the workflow chain setup or during inter-workflow communication
+- **When to use**: When there are issues in the workflow chain setup, during inter-workflow communication, or when property mapping types don't match
 - **Characteristics**:
     - Contains a message and the underlying exception
     - Occurs during the construction or execution of the workflow chain
-    - Indicates configuration or architectural issues
+    - Indicates configuration, architectural, or type safety issues
+    - **Type Validation**: Triggered when source and target property types don't match in Key<T> mappings
+- **Common scenarios**:
+    - Missing workflow dependencies or configuration
+    - Type mismatches in property mappings (e.g., mapping UUID to String)
+    - Auto-mapping failures when required properties cannot be resolved
+    - Invalid workflow chain construction
 - **Handling strategy**:
     - These are typically developer errors that should be fixed in code
     - Log at ERROR level as they represent system design issues
     - Provide clear diagnostics to help identify the composition problem
     - Consider static analysis tools to catch these at compile time
+    - **Type mismatches**: Review property mapping configurations and ensure source/target type compatibility

 #### Global Error Handling Strategies